kawemv1/cargo-tracking/README.md

 📈 Export delivery reports (Excel / PDF)

-# 👩‍💻 Author
+👩‍💻 Author
 @kawemv1
 Building practical and efficient logistics tools with Python and modern web frameworks.
-📧 Email: ansarkairzhan1@gmail.com
+📧 Email: kawemv1.dev@gmail.com

 📜 License
 Licensed under the MIT License — free to use and modify.

+⭐ If you find this project helpful, please give it a star!
+👉 View on GitHub